A Guide for Parents and Carers

 Our Connected Kids program emphasises the importance of communication that comes from a place of compassion.
 Speaking from the heart means expressing our feelings sincerely, prioritising emotional connection over offering immediate solutions.
 Sharing our concerns and reaffirming our love for our children lays the foundation for a meaningful conversation.

-Speaking with a calm and a tender tone (rather than a lecturing or authoritarian one) is essential.
+Speaking with a calm and tender tone (rather than a lecturing or authoritarian one) is essential.
 It’s easy to assume that our kids understand our emotions and intentions implicitly.
-However, explaining our reasons for our decisions and actions bridges this gap, allowing them to perceive our actions with awareness of how much we care about them.
+However, explaining our reasons for our decisions and actions bridges this gap, allowing them to perceive our actions with an awareness of how much we care about them.

 Mindful listening requires that each participant takes turns to speak, fostering mutual respect.
 With older children who may be hesitant to listen, a compassionate heart is our ally!
 It’s important not to be triggered or react to what they say.
-Try practicing deep breathing (eg belly breathing – see video below) while they share their thoughts will help us manage our emotional reactions, preventing interruptions, and projecting our own thoughts onto their responses.
+Try practicing deep breathing (eg belly breathing – see video below) while they share their thoughts will help us manage our emotional reactions, prevent interruptions, and project our own thoughts onto their responses.

 Mindfulness Tip No. 3 – Respond (don’t react)